ericcombiolab/LRTK/README.md

 * #### Required parameters

 #### -CF/--config_file:
-The path to config_files for linked-read simulation.
+The path to the directory containing config_files for linked-read simulation.
 Example data was stored on the aforementioned Google Drive.
 #### -IT/--input_type:
 Sequencing platform.
 Users can choose from 10x or stLFR.